What Can We Do To Put An End To Maternal Mortality?

 Just few months ago, Chisom Anekwe (nee Okereke), a young mother of 2 had died while trying to bring her 3rd child into the world.
 Family members and friends reported that Chisom died under questionable circumstances at one Magodo Specialist Hospital in Lagos.

-Last month also Popular Nollywood actress, Moji Olaiya died two months after giving birth to her second child although she did not die in Nigeria it is still counted as a loss to Nigeria.
+Not too long ago a popular Nollywood actress, Moji Olaiya died two months after giving birth to her second child although she did not die in Nigeria it is still counted as a loss to Nigeria.
 In March 2017, another young woman Chiamaka Glory, 24, died after a botched Caesarean Section at Medical Art Center (MART) in Lagos.

 The sad part about Maternal Mortality is the fact that it is preventable in so many ways, In this day and age several people would rather go to a traditional birth attendant rather than go an hospital for so many different reasons.